Tahsin716/SystemDesignInterview/UrlShortener/README.md

 # Url Shortener

 ### Problem
-Design a URL shortener like TinyURL that generates short links, that redirect to the original URL.
+Design a URL shortener like TinyURL that generates short links that redirect to the original URL.

 Example:
 - Original Url: https://linkedin.com/in/tahsin-rashad